eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 module.exports = {
     meta: {
-        type: "fix",
+        type: "problem",
         docs: {
-            description: "Can only assign 'bar' to `const foo`.", },
+            description: "Enforce that a variable named `foo` can only be assigned a value of 'bar'.", },
         fixable: "code"
     },